san-sei/documents/content/en/docs/ssoforsso/cyberark.md

 <p><span class="code-back" style="font-weight:bold">Then Click Inbound Metadata option</span></p>

-<p>There are several Options which IDmelon supports all of them,But IDmelon recommends to <span class="code-back">Upload IDP configuration from URL</span>.</p>
+<p>There are several Options which IDmelon supports all of them, But IDmelon recommends to <span class="code-back">Upload IDP configuration from URL</span>.</p>

 <p class="note-body">Get all values for <span class="code-back">{..}</span> from your IDmelon panel.<br>
 If you are currently login here, you will see the replaced values instead.